Dugway Proving Ground: History

 On January 26, 2011, Dugway Proving Ground was placed on lockdown.
 Al Vogel, a public affairs specialist for the installation, would only say that the lockdown began at 5:24 p.m.
 Employees were not allowed to leave, and those coming to work were not allowed in.
 Vogel said there were no injuries, no damage and no threats reported at the proving ground.
 There were about 1,200 to 1,400 people at Dugway when the lockdown occurred.
 It was later announced that the lockdown was in response to the temporary loss of a vial containing VX nerve agent.
 The lockdown was lifted on January 27 following recovery of the material.
-The incident was described simply as a mislabeling problem.
+The incident was described as a mislabeling problem.

 Dugway Proving Ground was also home to the High Resolution Fly's Eye Cosmic Ray Detector, which discovered the first ultra-high-energy cosmic ray.
 Dugway is home to several radio telemetry and tracking radar (i.e. RIR-777, TPQ-39 (Ver.
 V) and MPQ-39) sites which track national flight assets during flight tests at UTTR.

 Activities included aerial nerve agent testing.
 According to reports from New Scientist, Dugway was still producing quantities of anthrax spores as late as 2015 to be used to develop anthrax testing detection and countermeasures, more than four decades after the United States renounced biological weapons, and shipping material intended to be inert to military bases and military contractors around the globe.
-There were at least 1,100 other chemical tests at Dugway during the time period of the Dugway sheep incident (see below).
+There were at least 1,100 other chemical tests at Dugway during the period of the Dugway sheep incident (see below).
 In total, almost 500,000 lb (230,000 kg) of nerve agent were dispersed during open-air tests.
 There were also tests at Dugway involving other weapons of mass destruction, including 328 open-air tests of biological weapons, 74 dirty bomb tests, and eight furnace heatings of nuclear material under open-air conditions to simulate the dispersal of fallout in the case of meltdown of aeronautic nuclear reactors.

+On December 13, 2019, the U.S. Air Force said it had kept the Ultra Long Endurance Aircraft Platform (Ultra LEAP) at the Dugway Proving Ground in Utah airborne for two days during testing of the surveillance drone at the site.